slatedocs/slate/source/includes/administration/_discounts.md

 `PUT /applied_pricings/:applied_pricing_id/discounts/:id/deactivate`

-Deactivates a discount.
+Deactivate a discount.
 This operation can only be performed on discounts that have status CURRENT or ENDED.
 Deactivated is a final state, cannot be reactivated.

 ```shell